spacedog-io/spacedog.io/src/_reference-guide/push.md

 ]
 ```

-##### {backendId}.spacedog.io/1/installation/push
+##### /1/installation/push

-`POST` pushes a notification to all installations of the specified app.
+*POST* pushes a notification to all installations of the specified app.
 Only authorized to users and administrators.
 Request body example:

 ```json
 {